qualiaMachine/ML_with_Amazon_SageMaker/episodes/Accessing-S3-via-SageMaker-notebooks.md

     /home/ec2-user/SageMaker

 #### Set up AWS environment
-To begin each SageMaker notebook, it’s important to set up an AWS environment that will allow seamless access to the necessary cloud resources.
-Here’s what we’ll do to get started:
+To begin each SageMaker notebook, it's important to set up an AWS environment that will allow seamless access to the necessary cloud resources.
+Here's what we'll do to get started:

-1. **Define the Role**: We’ll use `get_execution_role()` to retrieve the IAM role associated with the SageMaker instance.
+1. **Define the Role**: We'll use `get_execution_role()` to retrieve the IAM role associated with the SageMaker instance.
 This role specifies the permissions needed for interacting with AWS services like S3, which allows SageMaker to securely read from and write to storage buckets.

-2. **Initialize the SageMaker Session**: Next, we’ll create a `sagemaker.Session()` object, which will help manage and track the resources and operations we use in SageMaker, such as training jobs and model artifacts.
+2. **Initialize the SageMaker Session**: Next, we'll create a `sagemaker.Session()` object, which will help manage and track the resources and operations we use in SageMaker, such as training jobs and model artifacts.
 The session acts as a bridge between the SageMaker SDK commands in our notebook and AWS services.

-3. **Set Up an S3 Client**: Using `boto3`, we’ll initialize an S3 client for accessing S3 buckets directly.
+3. **Set Up an S3 Client**: Using `boto3`, we'll initialize an S3 client for accessing S3 buckets directly.
 This client enables us to handle data storage, retrieve datasets, and manage files in S3, which will be essential as we work through various machine learning tasks.

 Starting with these initializations prepares our notebook environment to efficiently interact with AWS resources for model development, data management, and deployment.